-4. Format and structure
+5. Format and structure

 Weaker candidates often gave responses that had little or no structure, or that did not match format and layout to audience and purpose.
-Teaching and preparation should ensure candidates are familiar with the correct format and structure of different documents, including letters, emails and articles.
+Teaching and preparation should ensure candidates are familiar with the correct format and structure of different documents, including letters, emails, articles and speeches.
 Candidates should understand how to present information and arguments in a structured, logical sequence, with a clear beginning, middle and conclusion where appropriate.

-5. Writing too much or too little
+6. Writing too much or too little

 There are two writing questions on the paper, one worth 6 marks and one worth 9 marks.
-Candidates should aim to write 80-120 words on the 'short' question and 120-140 words on the 'long' question.
+Candidates should aim to write 100-120 words on the 'short' question and 140-200 words on the 'long' question.
 Responses that are too short are penalised across certain categories.
 Many weaker candidates either did not write enough to demonstrate an ability to write well, or wrote too much and so ran out of time or made more errors.
-Very long answers tended to lose coherence.
+Very long answers often lost conciseness and coherence.

-6. Only answering one of the writing questions
+7. Only answering one of the writing questions